rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 ### JavaScript Code Implementation

 Here is code you can utilize within a webresource which has been loaded into your host form.
-This example loads the `formContext` and `globalContext` but you can load additional inforation here as you need.
+This example loads the `formContext` and `globalContext` but you can load additional information here as you need.

 ```javascript
 var NEWCompetitor = window.NEWCompetitor || {};